LunaMystic/CourseProject/README.md

 make sure prerequisites are fullfilled and run python backend/app.py

 ### To use the extension:
 Google search a subject and click on a link, which will automatically highlight text.
-Otherwise, manually query by clicking the extension in the top right, enter your query, and click run.
+Otherwise, manually query by clicking the extension in the top right, enter your query, and click run or "BERT" button.

 Features:
 * Auto fetch the query entered during google search page